GORDON, Alexander in Oldmad, then at Mill of Aberdour 1 2

 THE FATHER OF ALEXANDER GORDON

-The contradiction lies specifically in who Bulloch refers to as the father of Alexander Gordon of Mill of Aberdour:
+The confusion lies specifically as to whom Bulloch refers as the father of Alexander Gordon of Mill of Aberdour:

-1) on page 7 of the same 1913 edition privately printed at Peterhead, where a family tree outline places the 6th Laird John Gordon as the son of Alexander Gordon of Mill of Aberdour, and the latter as the son of James?
-Gordon, son of Patrick Gordon 2nd Laird of Nethermuir
+On page 7 of the 1913 edition privately printed at Peterhead, a family tree outline places the 6th Laird, John Gordon, as the son of Alexander Gordon of Mill of Aberdour, and the latter as the son of James?
+Gordon, son of Patrick Gordon 2nd Laird of Nethermuir.

-2) on page 17 of the same 1913 edition privately printed at Peterhead: 'The 1670 MS. says that all Patrick's sons, "except the youngest sone James, God hath blissed with a numerous hopeful issue," and the Theodore Gordon MS. says the same.
-This is rather borne out by the statement in the "Tagebuch" (ii., 505) that James put Gen. Patrick and his children in his will.
-But Paterson ("History of Ayr") gives James as the grandfather of John Gordon who succeeded to Nethermuir, and whose father was undoubtedly Alexander, Mill of Aberdour, founder of the Gordons of Aberdour.
-I cannot clear up these statements at present.'
+"The 1670 MS. says that all Patrick's sons, 'except the youngest sone James, God hath blissed with a numerous hopeful issue,' and the Theodore Gordon MS. says the same.
+This is rather borne out by the statement in the 'Tagebuch' (ii., 505) that James put Gen. Patrick and his children in his will.
+But Paterson ('History of Ayr') gives James as the grandfather of John Gordon who succeeded to Nethermuir, and whose father was undoubtedly Alexander, Mill of Aberdour, founder of the Gordons of Aberdour.
+I cannot clear up these statements at present."

 CULSH